384th Air Expeditionary Wing: B-1B Era

 On 2 October 1981, President Ronald Reagan announced a Strategic Modernization Program (SMP), a key feature of which would be the procurement of 100 North American–Rockwell B-1B bombers.
 The first production models entered the USAF inventory in March 1985.
 It was announced by the Air Force that McConnell would be equipped with the B-1B in 1987.
 The 384th was redesignated as the 384th Bombardment Wing, Heavy on 1 July 1987, and the 28th Bombardment Squadron was activated that date to fly the 25 bombers assigned to the wing.
 Aircrews for the initial cadre that formed the 28th BMS arrived for training at Dyess AFB, TX in October 1987, with the first crews arriving for duty at McConnell AFB, KS in March – June 1988.
 With the arrival of the B-1s, the 91st ARS was inactivated, leaving the wing with one KC-135 tanker squadron.
-The 91st was later reactivated in July 1988 with the new 301st ARW at Malmstrom AFB, Montana with KC-135R aircraft.
+The 91st was later reactivated in July 1988 with the new 301st ARW at Malmstrom Air Force Base, Montana with KC-135R aircraft.

 Throughout 1988–1989, the Wing continued to train to the full capabilities of the B-1B Bomber.
-The big push through 1989 was certifying all bomber crews in night terrain-following (TF) flying and for the Wing to become Mission Ready to perform its SIOP mission.
-These efforts paid-off with the 384 Bomb Wing winning the "BEST ORI IN SAC" award for 1989.
-In addition, that year, the Wing achieved the "BEST B-1B CREW" while performing in the 15th Air Force Bombing Competition.
+The big push through 1989 was certifying all bomber crews in night terrain-following flying and for the Wing to become Mission Ready to perform its SIOP mission.
+These efforts paid-off with the 384 Bomb Wing winning the "Best ORI in SAC" award for 1989.
+In addition, that year, the Wing achieved the "Best B-1 Crew" while performing in the Fifteenth Air Force Bombing Competition.
 In 1990, the Bomb Wing again won top honors in SAC.
-That year it recorded the highest score during an ORI by any Bomb Wing in the history of SAC and its B-1B crews were rated OUTSTANDING in war fighting capability.
+That year it recorded the highest score during an ORI by any Bomb Wing in the history of SAC and its B-1B crews were rated outstandingir in war fighting capability.

 In August 1990, Iraq invaded neighboring Kuwait.
 McConnell tanker personnel and aircraft were deployed throughout the Middle East, performing refueling missions of Coalition aircraft in support of Operation Desert Shield/Desert Storm to help eject the invaders from the small kingdom of Kuwait.
 The wing's B-1B aircraft, however, were not used in Desert Storm, the official reason being that the B-1Bs were all needed to stand nuclear alert – which they did.
 However, at that time the B-1B had been encountering a rash of turbofan blade failures that caused the aircraft to be grounded through most of Desert Storm.
 At the same time, required weapons testing for the safe release of conventional bomb delivery had encountered test problems, and the aircraft was not certified to drop conventional weapons until after the war ended.